giandomenicodisalvatore/weaken-it/readme.md

 ## :man_technologist: Installation

+Enjoy tree-shaking Using any bundler

 ```bash
 npm i weaken-it
 ```

 ## :wrench: How it works

-It's a temporary namespaced store guaranteed to be available as long as the referenced object.
+It's a temporary namespaced store guaranteed to be available as long as the referenced instance.

 * Creates a WeakMap
-* Ensures any object is stored once
+* Ensures any instance is stored once
 * Saves a new Map once for each object
-* Re-uses it as a namespaced store
+* Re-uses it as a namespace store
 * Sets / gets any key-value for you
-* When reference is lost everything is gc-ed
+* When reference is lost everything is gc'ed
-* Frees you from memory management
+* Freeing you from memory management

 ## :thinking: Why